anhdung2k1/contactless-checking/doc/user_guide.md

 * **RESTful API Endpoints**

-    The service exposes API endpoints for client interaction (ReactJS web client) with Spring Boot and Flask backends.
+    The service exposes API endpoints for client interaction with Spring Boot and Flask backends.

 * **Biometric Identification**